bjpop/gurita/docsrc/head.rst

 head
 ====

-Select a number of rows from the start (top) of the input data set.
+Select a number of rows from the start (top) of the input data set, return the result as a new table.

+Compare to the :doc:`tail <tail/>` command that returns rows from the end (bottom) of the data instead of the start.

 .. list-table::
    :widths: 25 20 10